The statue removal movement is an attempt to erase white Southern history.

+[P1] Most controversial statues depict white people and famous figures in white history.
 [P2] The people who want to remove these statues want to remove them to erase white history.

 Rejecting the premises